jundalisay/spblist/content/en/research/poincare/science/chapter-01d.md

 For a construction to be useful and not mere waste of mental effort, for it to serve as a stepping-stone to higher things, it must first of all possess a kind of unity enabling us to see something more than the juxtaposition of its elements.

-Or more accurately, there must be some advantage in considering the construction rather than thescience and hypothesis elements themselves.
+Or more accurately, there must be some advantage in considering the construction rather than the  elements themselves.
 What can this advantage be?

 Why reason on a polygon, for instance, which is always decomposable into triangles, and not on elementary triangles?